hberkaykuran/trendyol-api/README.md

 ## 🛠️ Usage

-Simply initialize a `TrendyolClient` and use the API modules exposed as properties on the client instance.
+Simply initialize a `TrendyolClient` and use its API modules via the exposed properties.
 For example:

 ### 1️⃣ Initialize the Client
 ```typescript